huaxiuyao/GFL/README.md

 Source code of the paper [Graph Few-shot Learning via Knowledge Transfer ](https://arxiv.org/abs/1910.03053).
 This code is built based upon the pytorch implementation of few-shot learning [few-shot](https://github.com/oscarknagg/few-shot).

 All graphs are sampled from a large graph.
 For questions about model implementations, please contact [Huaxiu Yao](mailto:yhx662012@gmail.com).
-For questions about graph sampling, please contact [Chuxu Zhang](mailto:chuxuzhang@brandeis.edu)
+For questions about graph sampling, please contact [Chuxu Zhang](mailto:chuxuzhang@brandeis.edu).

 ## Data Format (see sample data for the detailed format):
 1. Meta-training Graphs: